try-firefly/firefly-testing/README.md

 * Navigate to `Configuration > Permissions`
 * Click the functions role
 * Click `Add permissions` and `Create inline policy`
-* In the JSON editor paste the following:
+* In the JSON editor paste the following
   * Replace region and account number with your relevant details
   * Run the following command `aws sts get-caller-identity` to get your account number